Pokechu22/WorldDownloader/README.md

-#WorldDownloader 1.8b for Minecraft 1.8 using MCP 9.10
+#WorldDownloader 1.8c-fix2 for Minecraft 1.8 using MCP 9.10

 A minecraft mod that downloads a copy of a world on a multiplayer server for personal singleplayer use.
 This is a fork of [@dslake's original version](https://github.com/dslake/WorldDownloader), updated to 1.8.

+The 1.8c-fix1 branch contains side builds that fix bugs while the next full release is in development.

 MCP is used for decompilation and recompilation.
 Download it from [here](http://www.modcoderpack.com/website/releases).